pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using JDBC" href="tidb-cloud-jdbc">

-If using a non-local default cluster, such as TiDB Cloud or other remote cluster, change the parameters for Host, Post, User, Password in `JDBCExample.java`:
+If using a non-local default cluster, such as TiDB Cloud or other remote clusters, change the parameters for Host, Post, User, Password in `JDBCExample.java`:

 {{< copyable "" >}}